 The Impact of Education Level

-Those with the highest education levels are generally likely to get the best paying jobs and the most appealing job offers.
+Those with the highest education levels are generally likely to get the best paying jobs and the most appealing job offers such as a Masters/MBA or Doctorate level degree.
 Hospital administrators and managers are typically responsible for a specific department within a healthcare facility, such as a medical records area, surgery area, or area of nursing.
 The BLS currently lists nursing home administrators and health information managers within the key occupations within the health and medical service management areas.

 - Strategic management of health services